MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-service.md

 3- How to use your automated decisions and rules.

-You have automated some of  the decisions involved in the solving a CC dispute case,

-***Deploying your decisions***

-Once you have completed the definition of your rules, is time to make them available to your partners and customers.

 ***Understanding the deployment process ***
 -----------------------------------

-In previous labs we have defined the Business Object Model and the rules and decisions that operate on the model, to import all of the assets back in your space you need to import the following repository.
+In previous labs we have defined the Business Object Model and the rules and decisions that operate on the model.
+To import all of the assets back into your space you need to import the following repository.
 You can watch the video on how to import a repository into your workspace

 1- Import the rest of the Domain Model by importing the project Domain Model CC Dispute  from the following repository: